Elevationacademy/fullstack-selfpaced/pre-course/variables-operators/Variables.md

 ```

-Then when you open up the console in the browser (after saving the file and refreshing the page), you will see "Djibouti" in the output.
+Then when take a look at the terminal, you will see "Djibouti" in the output.